shopsys/monorepo-tools/docs/model/entities.md

 Setting the properties of a domain entity is always done via the main entity itself.
 Basically, that means only the main entity knows about the existence of domain entities.
 The rest of the application uses the main entity as a proxy to the domain-specific properties.

+Sometimes you need to find all domain entities programmatically (eg. in [`CreateDomainsDataCommand`](/packages/framework/src/Command/CreateDomainsDataCommand.php)).
+You can use the [`MultidomainEntityClassFinderFacade`](/packages/framework/src/Component/Domain/Multidomain/MultidomainEntityClassFinderFacade.php) which searches for all registered entities that have a composite identifier including a `domainId` field.
+Exceptions (both for including and excluding particular class) can be provided via an implementation of [`MultidomainEntityClassProviderInterface`](/packages/framework/src/Component/Domain/Multidomain/MultidomainEntityClassProviderInterface.php).
+You should provide your own implementation if you need to alter the list of domain entities (otherwise, [`MultidomainEntityClassProvider`](/packages/framework/src/Model/MultidomainEntityClassProvider.php) will be used).

 ### Example
 ```php